-The Eastern harvest mouse typically measures around 107 to 128 mm in body length and are characterized by brown pelage with a dark lateral line.
+The Eastern harvest mouse typically measures around 107 to 128 mm in body length and is characterized by brown pelage with a dark lateral line.

 The underbelly and ventral side of the tail are lightly colored than the rest of the body.
 Females are usually bigger than males.

-On average this species has a very short life span of just nine and a half weeks.
+This species has a brief life span of just nine and a half weeks.
 They feed primarily on seeds, fruits, and vegetables.